 The real risk is if regulatory approval from the U.S. Department of Justice is not obtained.
 We see no compelling policy reasons to block the deal, but you never know.
 We think the odds of a successful closing are at least 50% (several analysts believe it is much higher, but we like to be conservative).
 If it does close, we earn a terrific, low-risk return.
 If its doesn't, we may suffer a modest loss.
 The asymmetric payoffs and our familiarly with Express Scripts and its industry gives us comfort in making this calculated bet.
 To date, the spread has narrowed and we are up +10.9%.
 But it is early and only time will tell how this situation ultimately plays out.

-If you are interested in learning more, our investment thesis in Express Scripts was published by Barron's a few weeks ago.
-For hard core stock analysts, a more detailed investment memo containing our analysis can be found here.

-We generally prefer investments in companies that will compound their value over time.
-However, in an expensive market where bargains are hard to come by, special situations like this can greatly enhance returns while still mitigating risk.
+If you are interested in learning more, our investment thesis in Express Scripts was published "The two rules of fishing by Barron's a few weeks ago.
+For hard core stock analysts, a more detailed investment memo are to fish where the fish containing our analysis can be found here. are, and don't forget the We generally prefer investments in companies that will compound their value over time. first rule."
+However, in an expensive market where bargains are hard to come by, special situations like Charlie Munger this can greatly enhance returns while still mitigating risk.
 To paraphrase Charlie Munger (at left), you need to look for bargains wherever they present themselves.
 Finally, it is worth pointing out that we were in a position to act quickly on this opportunity because of our prior work on Express Scripts.
 Investment knowledge, like interest, compounds over time.